 Worms need grit in their gizzards.
-Finely crushed or ground sand or eggshells are a great source of grit for the worms.
-Grit keeps them healthy and digesting well and helps with reproduction.
-Diatomaceous earth can be used to control the amount of mites,as well as add some needed minerals and grit.
+Finely crushed or ground sand and eggshells are great sources of grit.
+Grit helps worms properly digest food and successfully reproduce.
+Diatomaceous earth can be used to control the amount of mites, as well as add some needed minerals and grit.

 Here are a few items to avoid: